Sajad Haider: Ancestry

-Sajad claimed descent from the rulers of the Khwarazmian Empire; he stated that his father, Dr. Syed Fazal Shah, was from Moinuddinpur, a small village in Gujrat founded by their ancestor, Sayed Moin-ud-Din Shah.
+Haider claimed descent from the rulers of the Khwarazmian Empire; he said that his father, Dr. Syed Fazal Shah, was from Moinuddinpur, a small village in Gujrat founded by their ancestor, Sayed Moin-ud-Din Shah.

 Dr. Syed Fazal Shah was a wartime doctor in World War I and spent most of that time stationed in Rouen, France.
 On the invitation of his close friend and sworn brother, Nawab Mehrab Khan Bugti—father of Akbar Bugti—as well as Jafar Khan Jamali, Dr. Syed Fazal Shah opened his medical practice in Quetta after the war.
 He was also an associate of Muhammad Ali Jinnah and was one of the founding members of the All India Muslim League (AIML), laying its foundations in Balochistan and Sindh.

 During a meeting, Jinnah once asked him, "Why didn't you become President of the Muslim League in Balochistan yourself?
 Why did you allow Qazi Muhammad Isa to take the position?"
 Fazal Shah replied, "I am not interested in power but in the results of the prime mission.
 Furthermore, Qazi Muhammad Isa is a local of Balochistan, while I am an outsider."

-Sajjad's mother, Rashida Begum, was a housewife who engaged in social work, particularly aiding the poor and tuberculosis patients.
-Syed Fazal Shah was of Punjabi descent, while Rashida Begum had Pashtun heritage from her mother's side.

 Devoted to his medical profession, Syed Fazal Shah provided care to underprivileged patients, often charging nominal or no fees.
 He responded to emergency calls without hesitation, even in Quetta's freezing temperatures.
 His dedication took him to remote areas, including Rojahan Jamali, and he attended to patients such as the wife of Nawab Mehrab Khan Bugti.
-Sajad recalled that his father never turned away a patient over unpaid dues, enduring irregular hours, long distances, and diverse modes of travel—from horse-drawn carts to jeeps, and at times, even on horseback.
+Haider recalled that his father never turned away a patient over unpaid dues, enduring irregular hours, long distances, and diverse modes of travel—from horse-drawn carts to jeeps, and at times, even on horseback.

 Personal life and death

+He had an older sister named Kausar and two younger brothers, Bunyad Haider (1936–2014), a renowned cardiologist who served as the Chairperson of the University of Medicine and Dentistry of New Jersey and the youngest, Jawwad Haider.

 Haider married three times.
 In 1960, he married his first wife, Iffat, who gave birth to their son Adnan in 1963.
 He married his second wife, Tahira, in 1970, and the marriage lasted until 1971.
 He married his last wife, Faryda, in April 1979, who gave birth to their son Zohare in 1980 and daughter Zaiena in 1984.

-In 1978, Haider attended the Quaid-i-Azam University and earned his MSc in Anthropology.

 Haider died on 3 January 2025, at the age of 92 and was laid to rest the next day at his Los Colinas Farmhouse in Bara Koh, Islamabad.